 Opened on the Forth and Clyde Junction Railway.

 This was a two platform station with station buildings and signal box typical of the line.
 There was a passing loop.
 To the south was a level crossing which was crossed by the loop.
 The main station building was on the Stirling bound platform, with a waiting shelter on the other.
-The signal box was on the Balloch bound platform next to the level crossing.
+The signal box (added 1893) was on the Balloch bound platform next to the level crossing.
 There was a goods yard on the west side, approached from the north.
 It was equipped with water columns.

 To the north the Loch Katrine waterpipes, a scheme built at the same time, 1855-59, crosses over the trackbed.
 Clearance for two tracks was required as the line had permission to double along its length.